 Shark Tank’s Smallest Numbers

-In Season 1, Dr. Floyd Seskin appeared on Shark Tank with his business UroClub, a brand that makes one of the most questionable products, an unusual golf club cum portable urinal.
+One of the smallest early deals came in Season 1, when Dr. Floyd Seskin appeared on Shark Tank with his business UroClub, a brand that makes one of the most questionable products, an unusual golf club that also functions as a portable urinal.
 The product allows golfers urgent relief on the course.
 The founder originally asked for $25,000 for 51% of his company.
 Kevin Harrington set the valuation at $37,000, to which the entrepreneur agreed.

 In Season 3, entrepreneur Steve Gadlin asked for the lowest valuation to date.
 He set the valuation at $40,000 for his company, I Want to Draw a Cat for You.
 Mark, in response, offered $25,000 for 33% of the company, saying he understood the business.
 They celebrated the closing of the deal with a dance.